 A large part of the team’s work is to do with Future Care planning.
 We help you talk about your wishes and preference, especially when it comes to end of life care.
 Wishes are documented in a ReSPECT plan so that other services are aware and so that the various teams can work together to fulfill them.

 Right from our first contact with you, we were so impressed with your knowledge and understanding of his condition, it was such a comfort to us.
 I know that he would wish me to thank you for all the time and effort you expended.
 Also, the timing of your last visit here and arranging for his admission was just amazing, the way it worked out.

 How many people are cared for by the Specialist Palliative Care Home Team? ar

-814 people were known to the Specialist Palliative Care Home Team between April 2019-March 2020, with the team making 9,768 calls to patients or their representatives.
+866 people were known to the Specialist Palliative Care Home Team between April 2021-March 2022.

 What kind of care is provided?